FallDownTheSystem/modern-js/src/pages/new-es-features.md

 Besides the `then` and `catch` methods, there's a third one called `finally`.
 The finally method's callback is executed when the promise is settled, i.e. either fulfilled or rejected.

-Here's an example of how to wrap an old-style callback-based function, `setTimeout` with a promise.
+Here's an example of how to wrap an old-style callback-based function, `setTimeout` with a promise:

 ::: c wide center-child
 ```js